tiwariRupesh/tiwariRupesh/README.md

 **MS-DVS Module -\>**

-RRV Controller :- It has couple of end points ,where in we can initiate batch job ,persists data into below mentioned tables and check batch job processing status
+RRV Controller :- It has couple of end points ,where in we can initiate batch job ,persists data into below mentioned tables and checks batch job processing status

 DVS_BATCH -> It stores batch id , batch name , batch creation date .